Git-Balance/tiny-renderer-tutorial/README.md

 EDIT: I'm going to have to figure out how to install pyTGA safely if I am going to use it.
 I also need to evaluate my options carefully.
 I do NOT want to discover halfway though the tutorial that my core graphics library is flawed

+## 12/04

+Started testing how various parts of this project works with python and matplotlib, cus it is easier